rocrill/velo_city/README.md

 ### Typography

-'Bodoni Moda', taken from Google Fonts, is the main font used throughout the website with 'Sans Serif' as the fallback font.
+'Bodoni Moda', taken from Google Fonts, is the main font used throughout the website with 'Serif' as the fallback font.

 ### Imagery